Harland Sanders Café and Museum

 The Harland Sanders Café is a historic restaurant located in North Corbin, Kentucky.
-Colonel Harland Sanders, the founder of Kentucky Fried Chicken, operated the restaurant from 1940 to 1956.
+Colonel Harland Sanders, the founder of KFC, operated the restaurant from 1940 to 1956.
 Sanders also developed the famous KFC secret recipe at the café during the 1940s.
 It was added to the National Register of Historic Places on August 7, 1990.

 History

 After moving to Corbin in 1930, Sanders started a Kyso service station across the street from the present location of the Harland Sanders Café along U.S. Route 25.
 Sanders served meals for travelers in the back of the service station at his own dining table, which seated six people.
 By 1937, the culinary skills of Sanders became well known and he built the Sanders Café, which seated 142 people.
 Two years later, the restaurant was destroyed by fire.

 Shortly after the fire in 1939, construction began on the present Sanders Café, along with the addition of a motel.
 The restaurant-motel complex reopened on July 4, 1940.
 A new addition to the café was a model of the rooms located in the adjacent Sanders' Motel.
 This was used to persuade customers to spend the night at the motel.